grislyeye/vellum-book/README.md

 ---
 # Vellum Book

-A template project for publishing rich web documents.
+A template project for publishing rich web documents using plain markdown.
 Very much a work-in-progress at this time, use with caution.

 **[Demo](https://grislyeye.github.io/vellum-book/)** |
 **[Roadmap](https://github.com/grislyeye/vellum-book/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement)**